lmur98/AFFttention/README.md

 *Italic numbers indicate the best performance of the previous SOTA.
 **Bold numbers indicate the best overall performance.

-- Download the weights of STAFormer trained on the v1 split [Weights](https://drive.google.com/xxxxx)

 - Download the weights of STAFormer+MH trained on the v2 split [Weights](https://drive.google.com/xxxxx)